TABLE OF CONTENTS

 Step 2.
 Record RA Essential Codes

-The following are essential codes for the RADF which can all be recorded via the appropriate Ardens templates – Learning Disability, Autism, Communications Accessibility and RA, New Patient or PRF1 Aligned New Patient.
+The following is the essential code for the RADF which can be recorded via the appropriate Ardens templates – Learning Disability, Autism, Dementia Review, Communications Accessibility and RA, New Patient or PRF1 Aligned New Patient.

 • Impairment with substantial and long-term adverse effect on normal day to day activity (Equality Act (2010) 1326341000000105